NectarSierra/so_long/README.md

 ### Sprite animations

-There is some frame animation, for example the door change sprite when opened, and the enemys keep track of you by still looking towards you.
+There is some frame animation, for example the door change sprite when opened, and the enemies keep track of you by still looking towards you.

 <p align="center">
   <img src="readme_srcs/animation_00.gif" alt="enemies">